Need Help? Give us a call.

 How is this the case?

-To be sure, these fees that you’ll incur through Square will be much more transparent than Authorize.Net fees.
-With no monthly fee involved for the free versions of Square hardware and software, your business will be doing some serious saving as it runs transactions.
+Certainly, the fees that you’ll incur through Square will be much more transparent than Authorize.Net fees.
+Plus, with no monthly fee involved for the free versions of Square hardware and software, your business will be doing some serious saving as it runs transactions.

 Sign Up for Square for Free